-Editor’s Note: Per the authors of 20/1340r2, Table 36-44 (Nominal TPE values) is TBD.

-The duration of the PE field, TPE, may take values of 0 µs, 4 µs, 8 µs, 12 µs, or 16 µs (TBD).
+The duration of the PE field, TPE, may take values of 0 µs, 4 µs, 8 µs, 12 µs, 16 µs, or 20 µs.
 TPE for an EHT MU PPDU shall not be less than TPE,nominal.
 TPE for an EHT MU PPDU should be equal to TPE,nominal to minimize the packet extension overhead.
-Figure 36-46 (PE field duration of an EHT MU PPDU without midambles if maximum value of TXVECTOR parameters NOMINAL_PACKET_PADDING[u] is 8 µs and TPE=TPE,nominal), and Figure 36-47 (PE field duration of an EHT MU PPDU without midambles if the maximum value of TXVECTOR parameters NOMINAL_PACKET_PADDING[u] is 16 µs and TPE=TPE,nominal), show examples of the PE field duration in an EHT MU PPDU without midambles if the maximum value of TXVECTOR parameters NOMINAL_PACKET_PADDING[u] is 8 µs, and 16 µs, respectively, and TPE=TPE,nominal.
+Figure 36-46 (PE field duration of an EHT MU PPDU if maximum value of TXVECTOR parameters NOMINAL_PACKET_PADDING[u] is 8 µs and TPE=TPE,nominal), Figure 36-47 (PE field duration of an EHT MU PPDU if the maximum value of TXVECTOR parameters NOMINAL_PACKET_PADDING[u] is 16 µs and TPE=TPE,nominal), and Figure 36-48 (PE field duration of an EHT MU PPDU if the maximum value of TXVECTOR parameters NOMINAL_PACKET_PADDING[u] is 20 µs and TPE=TPE,nominal), show examples of the PE field duration in an EHT MU PPDU if the maximum value of TXVECTOR parameters NOMINAL_PACKET_PADDING[u] is 8 µs, 16 µs, and 20 µs, respectively, and TPE=TPE,nominal.

-TPE for an EHT sounding NDP is 4 µs.
+TPE for an EHT sounding NDP is 4 µs if the PPDU bandwidth is less than or equal to 160 MHz and the number of spatial streams of the EHT sounding NDP is less than or equal to 8.
+Otherwise, TPE for an EHT sounding NDP is 8 µs.

 Figure 36-46 PE field duration of an EHT MU PPDU without midambles if the maximum value of TXVECTOR parameters NOMINAL_PACKET_PADDING[u] is 8 µs and TPE=TPE,nominal